Scale3-Labs/dspyground/README.md

 ### Prerequisites
 - Node.js 18+
 - AI Gateway API key (set `AI_GATEWAY_API_KEY` in your `.env` file)
-- An existing AI SDK project (or start a new one)
+- An AI SDK project (recommended but not required)

+> **Note:** DSPyground bundles all required dependencies.
+If you already have `ai` and `zod` in your project, it will use your versions to avoid conflicts.
+Otherwise, it uses its bundled versions.

 ### Installation & Setup